 Both editions seen below have sensitivities at -80 dBm/nm or better, and the maximum full-spectrum readout rate is 130 kHz!
 The spectrometer hence enables characterization of light source and measuring spectral content from chemical processes with a time resolution of less than 10 µs.

 Got any questions?
 Do not hesitate to contact us at email@example.com.

-A super-continuum light source with a bandwidth of approx. 3.5 µm – 4.2 µm and a repetition rate of 40 kHz of 2 ns pulses was measured with 80 kHz full-spectrum readout rate.
+Single pulses from a super-continuum light source with a bandwidth of approx. 3.5 µm – 4.2 µm and a repetition rate of 40 kHz of 2 ns pulses were measured with 80 kHz full-spectrum readout rate.
 In the figure, (a) shows raw data of 12 ms data acquisition, (b) shows a zoom where every other readout is empty as expected from 40 kHz rep-rate and 80 kHz sampling, (c) shows 10 raw consecutive spectra.
 The fluctuations in the spectra is by far dominated by noise from the light source.

 This measurement shows that the S2050-130k spectrometer can easily be used to characterize fast modulation of infrared lasers or other dynamic events.